royce-u/blockParty/README.md

-# auth_boiler
+# blockParty
-	1) clone repo, but with different name
-		a. git clone <repo_link> <new_name>
-			i. for example: git clone github.com:royceu/node-auth-boiler.git new-auth-boiler-proj
+Installation
+	1) Fork and Clone repository
 	2) Install the modules from package.json
 		a. npm i
-	3) Customize the new project
-	remove defaulty stuff.
-For example:
-			i. for example:
-			• Title in `layout.ejs`
-			• Logo field in the nav bar
-			• Description and Repository fields in package.json
-			• Remove this boilerplate's readme content
-			• Switch Favicon to project-specific (one in layout.ejs)
-	4) Create database for the new project
+	3) Create database for the new project
 		a. createdb <new_db_name>
-			i. example: createdb datNew
+			i. example: createdb newDb
-	5) Alter sequelize config file in `config/config.json`, update the database name to the one created in step 4.
+	4) Alter sequelize config file in `config/config.json`, update the database name to the one created in step 4.
 Other settings likely ok, but check username, password and dialect.

-	6) check user model for relevance to new project's needs
+	5) check user model for relevance to new project's needs
 			i. for example, if the new project need a birthday field, then delete it from the user model and user migration files.
-	7) Run the sequelize migrations
+	6) Run the sequelize migrations
 		a. sequelize db:migrate
-	8) Create a file for environment variables
+	7) Create a file for environment variables
 		a. touch .env
 	Include the following .env variables:
 		SESSION_SECRET - this is a key for the session to use

-	9) Run the server and make sure it works
+	8) Run the server and make sure it works
 		a. nodemon
-	10) Delete old origin that points to the boilerplate repository currently if we run this command: git remove -v
+	9) Delete old origin that points to the boilerplate repository currently if we run this command: git remove -v
-	It will show origin as being hooked up to boiler plate repository.
+	It will show origin as being hooked up to blockPaty repository.
 We want a fresh repo instead, so let's delete the origin remote: git remote remove origin

-	11) Create an empty git repository via the github website.
+	10) Create an empty git repository via the github website.
 Follow the directions as they show up when you create a new repository.
 		a. git init
 		b. git add .